 The Pima Canyon (eastern) trailhead is NOT easy to find the first time.
 It is located west of Tempe and Guadalupe.
 Use Exit 155 off US10.
 Head west on Baseline Road briefly to Pointe Parkway East.
 Turn left on Pointe Parkway East and follow south parallel to US10.
 Just past (south of) Guadalupe Road, turn right heading west on South 48th Street.
 Look for South Mountain Park entrance immediately on the left (Pima Canyon Road).
 Turn left on Pima Canyon Road and follow to the end and park.

-Overall, South Mountain Park is the 4th most popular horseback riding trail of all 49 horseback riding in Arizona.
+Overall, South Mountain Park is the 4th most popular horse trail of all 49 horseback rides in Arizona.